-My Team is a global add-on that allows you to see your assigned tasks from across different collections in the one spot.
-It does this by drawing information from your entire account and displays it all in one intuitive list.
+My Team is a global add-on that allows you to see your assigned tasks from across different collections in one spot.
+It does this by drawing information from your entire account and displaying it all in one intuitive list.
 It also allows you to view the tasks assigned to each person you are collaborating with, giving your team the clarity it needs to ensure everyone knows which page they’re on, and how the project is progressing.

-The My Calendar feature allows every user to track multiple tasks and events in the one place, which is a handy tool for anyone in charge of team task management.
+The My Calendar feature allows every user to track multiple tasks and events in one place, which is a handy tool for anyone in charge of team task management.
 Being able to visualize your responsibilities makes for better organization, and ensures you don’t miss anything important.

 Zenkit’s collaborate feature allows you to invite team members to work on projects with you.
 All you have to do is ensure that the person is also registered to use the task management app and hey, presto, you can invite them to whatever task it is you are doing.

 Who doesn’t have a smartphone these days?
-With Zenkit’s iOS and Android apps, you can continue to work even when you’re not desk bound.
+With Zenkit’s iOS and Android apps, you can continue to work even when you’re not desk-bound.
 They both support offline access and sync when you’re reconnected online, enabling you to have the entire experience on the go.

 Using team task management software is only one of the ways to manage tasks.
-But if yours is a project that is complex, has several layers, and involves coordinating a group of people with various skill sets and responsibilities, then there’s a high chance that it is the most effective way to achieving your team’s goals and objectives.
+But if yours is a project that is complex, has several layers, and involves coordinating a group of people with various skill sets and responsibilities, then there’s a high chance that it is the most effective way to achieve your team’s goals and objectives.